|1982 Copa Libertadores|

 Born in Argentina, Hohberg started his playing career in 1946 with Central Córdoba before joining Rosario Central in 1947.
 In 1948 Hohberg moved to Uruguay to join Peñarol where he would play until 1959.
 Peñarol won six league titles during his time with the club.
 Hohberg scored three goals as a forward for tUruguay in the 1954 World Cup in Switzerland, including two in the famous semi-final against Hungary.

 ST: Alberto Spencer (Ecuador)

-He was known as "Cabeza Mágica" (Spanish for magic head).
+Alberto Spencer was known as "Cabeza Mágica" (Spanish for magic head).
 He is still the all-time leading scorer in the Copa Libertadores' history.
-He won three Libertadores Cups and two Intercontinental Cups with Penarol.
-He was elected the 20th best South American footballer of the 20th century in a poll by the IFFHS in 2004.
+He won three Libertadores Cups and two Intercontinental Cups with Uruguay's Penarol.
+He was elected the 20th best South American footballer of the 20th century in a poll by the IFFHS in 2004

 Walter Olivera, Paolo Montero, Álvaro Gestido, Nelson Gutiérrez, Julio César Cortés, Víctor Diogo, Julio César Abbadie, Omar Caetano, Carlos Borges, Pablo Bengoechea, Eduardo Pereira, Walter Corbo, Fernando Álvez, Ernesto Ledesma.